Make Groups and Components

 Note:Some ray tracing renderers can be set up to ignore the low-poly, proxy models which are visible in the workspace and will render the high-poly models placed on invisible layers instead.
 Check with your renderer for this option.

-Tips from the developer of 3D TreeMaker, Pascal Poublan, who included a proxy-making tool.
+Tips from the developer of 3D TreeMaker, Pascal Poublan, who included a proxy-making tool in the extension.
 While the advice is directed on optimizing the use of the extension, it is good advice on helping other large, balky models too.

 Yes as the plugin is creating lots of geometry it can becomes slow and difficult to work with the SketchUp model.